 To understand how our solution works, please take a look at the diagram below.
 This shows a hybrid condenser microphone model.
 The membrane and back plate are modeled using our multi‑physics finite elements.
 Lumped elements are used for the vent hole, back-chamber and the sound port.
 If you’re only looking at the sensing element (i.e. no attached electronics) you can directly run a simulation in MEMS+ and/or MathWorks MATLAB®.

 Using either tool, you can predict the sensitivity and noise of any output field.
 For noise, this could be displacement noise, or more usually capacitance noise.
 The latter can be easily converted into a voltage noise and then integrated across the audio band with an A-weighting filter.
 Then, it’s a simple step to combine the noise with the sensitivity to get the SNR value.

-If you would like to know more, then please feel free to contact us for a demonstration.
+If you would like to know more, please feel free to review our MEMS Microphone Design page or contact us for a demonstration.
 We’re also keen to hear of any simulation problem that you have – perhaps we can help out?